PREFERRED PANELS

 Seaming a panel is a simple 2 step process using either hand seamers or a seaming tool.

-Snap lock
+Snap lock roofing panels

 Snap Lock roof panels do not require additional mechanical seaming unlike standing seamed panels.
 This makes them easier and faster to install at a slight cost to wind resistance.
 Snap Lock panels are susceptible to misalignment over time if not properly installed due to thermal expansion and contraction.